AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-view-opt-out.md

 - A community referenced by the data view is modified (for example, sharing is paused)

-- The cached information becomes stale
+- The cached information expires

 - System maintenance